Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 They felt a greater connection with the people to whom they're trying to deliver food and humanitarian aid and just general relief.

-And yet they were all detained, they were all arrested.
+And yet, they were all detained.

 Ben Gavir arrived where they were being held once they were arrested.

-And he basically ordered the Israeli military and the police to treat them abusively, to treat them on purpose with psychological humiliation and torture to deprive them of the basic amounts of food and water that prisoners in civilized countries are entitled to get.
+And he basically ordered the Israeli military and the police to treat them abusively, to treat them on purpose with psychological humiliation and torture, to deprive them of the basic amounts of food and water that prisoners in civilized countries are entitled to get, to treat them as terrorists, as he promised to do.

 That's basically what they did.

-Quote, 21 of the former detainees landed at Madrid Airport on Sunday and were seen hugging relieved relatives and supporters in a video published by news agency Reuters.
+Quote, 21 of the former detainees landed at Madrid airport on Sunday and were seen hugging relieved relatives and supporters in a video published by news agency Reuters.

-They were among some 450 activists, including climate campaigner Greta Thunberg, arrested last week aboard the global Summit Flotilla.
+They were among some 450 activists, including climate campaigner Greta Thunberg, arrested last week aboard the Global Sumed flotilla, a coalition of more than 40 humanitarian aid vessels carrying food, water, and medicine toward Gaza.

 Those detained between Wednesday and Friday were brought to Israel, where many remain in prison.